toddbranch/buttons/README.md

             - Configures Port 1, Pin 3 as button
         - `configureP1PinAsButton(BIT0|BIT1|BIT2);`
             - Configures Port 1, Pins 0, 1, and 2 as button

-`char isP1ButtonReleased(char pin)`
+- `char isP1ButtonReleased(char pin)`

-Returns one if button pin is high, zero if button pin is low.
+    - Returns one if pin is high, zero if pin is low
+    - Usage:
+        - `isP1ButtonReleased(BIT3);`
+            - Returns 1 if released
+            - Returns 0 if pressed

-`void waitForP1ButtonRelease(char pin)`
+- `void waitForP1ButtonRelease(char pin)`
+    - Blocks until detects pin going high
+    - Debounces after detection
+    - Usage:
+        - `waitForP1ButtonRelease(BIT3);`

-Blocks while button pin is low.
-Debounces on release.
+            - Blocks until pin 3 is high, debounces

-`char isP1ButtonPressed(char pin)`
+- `char isP1ButtonPressed(char pin)`

-Returns one if button pin is low, zero if button pin is high.
+    - Returns one if pin is low, zero if pin is high.
+    - Usage:
+        - `isP1ButtonPressed(BIT3);`
+            - Returns 1 if pressed
+            - Returns 0 if released

-`void debounce()`
+- `void debounce()`

-Delays for 1000 clock cycles.
+    - Delays for 1000 clock cycles.
+    - Time length depends on clock speed, but 1ms with 1MHz clock.
+    - Usage:
+        - `debounce();`

 ## License
 Anyone is free to use and modify this for any purpose, provided they document it.